 The “ayes” have it for Draft 2.0 of 802.11n

 I tell you, the IEEE really puts the “working” in “working group.”
 They’ve been plugging away on the latest update to the 802.11 wireless networking for quite some time now—so long, in fact, that they had to take a break when Napoleon rampaged through Europe.

-being made.
+But progress is being made.
 The group

 recently approved Draft 2.0 of the specification.
 And unlike previous votes, the 75 percent threshold of votes needed was easily achieved this time.
 Maybe we can finally put all that wrangling and fighting behind us.
 The good news is that the Wi-Fi Alliance trade group will now start certifying gear sold as Draft 2.0-compliant.
 Since Draft 2.0 is expected to be fully compatible with the final version of ‘N,’ any gear you buy with that approval should last for the long haul.

 All is not quite finished with the 802.11n process, though.
 There still remain the hurdles of Draft 3.0 and the final version, expected in 2008 and 2009 respectively.
 Oh good: just in time for us to

 LG made quite a stir at CES this year with